 For any number of reasons, a person may own a car without having a license.
 While this is perfectly fine, it leads to questions about insurance.
 Car insurance is often expensive, but it is a necessity for any car owner.
+This post is for those who would like to insurance a car that don't yet have a license.
+Not for people who've had their license suspended due to traffic violations or DUIs.
 That being said, can a person without a driver’s license find discounts on their car insurance?

 What We'll Cover

 - Getting Car Insurance Discounts Without a License

 - Why You Should Get Car Insurance, License or Not

 - Ways to Find the Right Deals

 If you do not have a license, you can still have affordable car insurance.
 It will be harder to find an insurance carrier that will take you on, but it is possible.
 Even without a license, there are still options for you if you are seeking lower insurance prices.